ioam/topographica/README.rst

-If you need to make changes to one of the submodules there are a number of points to remember, assuming you're starting in the topographica directory and you're modifying the param submodule (simply exchange with the submodule you want to modify)::
+If you need to make changes to one of the submodules there are a number of points to remember, assuming you're starting in the topographica directory and you're modifying the param submodule (simply exchange param with the submodule you want to modify)::

   cd ./external/param